 Billie is the Council Member responsible for liaising with Government on behalf of IAgSA.
-She has played an invaluable role through her participation at the RPA (Rural Payments Agency ) Stakeholder meetings.
+She has played an invaluable role through her participation at the RPA (Rural Payments Agency) Technical Stakeholder Group meetings.
 Billie is a member of the Association of Accounting Technicians and has been a member of IAgSA since 1986.
-She is also responsible for client administration with Laurence Gould Partnership Ltd in their Oxford office.
-The firm operates a farm business consultancy and administration service throughout the UK.
+She also manages her own practice providing rural business services along with helping to run the family farm.

 Elin Jones - Representative for Wales & Conference 2018